Brexit: Commons vote on withdrawal agreement postponed – reports

 Scotland’s first minister Nicola Sturgeon said: “Assuming these reports are accurate, this is a watershed moment and an act of pathetic cowardice by a Tory government which has run out of road and is now collapsing into utter chaos.”

+She had also spoken to Donald Tusk, the president of the EU council.

-Insiders said she had spoken to cabinet members to update them on the outcome of the calls, amid intense pressure from hard Brexit Conservative backbenchers to renegotiate the withdrawal agreement to remove the unpopular Northern Ireland backstop.
-But both May and the EU have previously said there is no prospect to alter a deal that has already been signed off by heads of government on both sides. – Guardian
+Insiders said she had spoken to cabinet members to update them on the outcome of the calls, amid intense pressure from hard Brexit Conservative backbenchers to renegotiate the withdrawal agreement to remove the unpopular Northern Ireland backstop. – Guardian